SteveDoido/aaig/README.md

 "Ace Attorney Trilogy" is a very big game, with lots of text images to be edited:

 *   White buttons with text in wine red color;
-*   Proof / Profile names, with dark gray background and texts in orange color;
+*   Proof/Profile names, with dark gray background and texts in orange color;
-*   Proof / Profile subtitles, with light green background and texts in dark gray color;
+*   Proof/Profile subtitles, with light green background and texts in dark gray color;
-*   Proof / Profile descriptions, with dark gray background and texts in white color;
+*   Proof/Profile descriptions, with dark gray background and texts in white color;

 The traditional way of editing those graphics is through .PSD files in Adobe Photoshop, which ends up being an extremely repetitive and tiresome task for romhackers.
 This was the main reason why I created this software.